amber289/climatestudiotutorial/workshops/docs/01_2_climate_p2.md

 ## Importing Model into ClimateStudio
 1. Download this small house model here: <a href="https://github.com/amber289/climatestudiotutorial/blob/main/workshops/downloads/singlefamilyhouse.3dm" target="_blank">here</a>

 2. This is a representation of single-family residential house.
-Open this in Rhino7.
+Open this in Rhino 7.
 Make sure z axis is up.
 ```{image} ../static/clima2/clima2_1.png
 :width: 90%
 :align: center